bilelmoussaoui/belmoussaoui.com/content/blog/15-making-rust-attractive-for-writing-gtk-applications.md

 Applications that need to store sensitive information, such as passwords, usually use the [Secret service](https://specifications.freedesktop.org/secret-service/latest/), a protocol supported by both `gnome-keyring` and `kwallet` nowadays.
 There were multiple attempts to provide a Rust wrapper for the DBus API but some common pitfalls were that they lacked async support, provided no integration with the secret portal, or they had no way to allow applications to migrate their secrets from the host keyring to the application sandboxed keyring.

 Those were the primary reasons we started working on [oo7](https://crates.io/crates/oo7).
 It is still in alpha stage, but should cover most of the use cases already.

+Since 0.1.0-beta.3, oo7 has a new feature for using OpenSSL for cryptographic primitives instead of Rust crypto crates.

 ## GStreamer